drift-labs/driftpy/README.md

 3. Run `git push origin <version_number>` to push the tag to GitHub.
 4. After merging your PR on GitHub, create a new release at https://github.com/drift-labs/driftpy/releases.
    The CI process will upload a new version of the package to PyPI.

-### Updating the `drift-core` subtree

-- This repo pulls in the main Drift repo using [git subtree](https://www.atlassian.com/git/tutorials/git-subtree).
-  Follow that linked tutorial if you want to see how it was done.

-The short answer:
-`git subtree pull --prefix drift-core drift-protocol mainnet-beta --squash`